AliSawari/kaprekar_constant/README.md

 # Run
-This simple code takes any number as an input and calculate how many times it takes to reaches the constant
+This simple code takes any number as an input and calculate how many steps it takes to reach the constant

 ```sh
 $ python ./kaprekar_constant.py 1234